wefindx/fxy/README.rst

       fi
    }

+This way, running something like ``fxy project-name`` makes a project folder and starts Python environment with packages ``fx -bap``.

-or simply use it for some custom initialization that you often use, like:
+Or simply use `fxy` as shortcut for some custom initialization that you often use, like:

 ::